TheOpenBooru/api/settings.md

 ##### limit

-The maximum number of images to import
+The maximum number of images to import, null for no limit

-Default: `100`
+Default: `null`

 ## storage